<< Mathematical Curiosities

 In fact, this construction usually fails to give the correct answer.
 It is correct only when the two arrows lie on the same great circle.
 Somehow the curvature of the sphere breaks what works in the plane.

-This amazing and little known theorem is due to Lawrence C. Biedenharn & James D. Louck.
+This amazing and little known theorem is due to Lawrence Biedenharn & James Louck.
 It can be found in The Theory of Turns Adapted from Hamilton which is chapter 4 of their Angular Momentum in Quantum Physics (1985), a volume of Encyclopedia of Mathematics and its Applications edited by G.-C. Rota.

 Applied to our example of the two flips, the given curved arrows are now each 90° (π/2 radians) and adding them head-to-tail yields an arrow of 90° perpendicular to the given arrows – the correct result.

-Proof
+Proof Using Reflections

 The theorem can be proven using the idea of reflection and two lemmas of solid geometry.

 A reflection, like a rotation, takes objects in space to objects in space.
 It is determined by one plane and defined as follows.
 Given a plane, the reflection of a point is the point on the other side of the plane directly opposite, that is, the line between the given point and its reflection is perpendicular to the plane, and the two points are the same distance from the plane.
-A reflection changes an object into its mirror image; points on the plane remain where they are.
+A reflection changes an object into its mirror image.
+Points on the plane remain where they are.

 In other words, given two intersecting planes, if we first reflect an object in space through one plane and then the other, the resulting position of the object will be the same as if it had been rotated about the line common to the two planes, the angle of rotation being exactly twice the dihedral angle between the planes in the direction from the plane used first to the one used second.